To finish off for the year, I have included my last few tips for surviving the festive season! You can find part 1 of

 TIP #8 ENJOY DESSERT

-If your weakness is the dessert table, then we need to find a solution.
-If you have followed all the previous steps – made your own dips full of good fats, started your meal off with protein, kept away from the wheat based crackers and breads and loaded up on salads and you still have room, lets add a guilt free dessert to the table.
-My raw lemon & raspberry cheesecake is delicious.
-Let’s face it, if there is a safe alternative available, you won’t be tempted down the road of no return 🙂
+If you have followed all the previous steps – made your own dips full of good fats, started your meal off with protein, kept away from the wheat based crackers and breads and loaded up on salads and you still have room, by all means enjoy dessert.
+My raw lemon & raspberry cheesecake is a delicious option, or my white christmas balls.
+But if fruit pudding is your thing, by all means, enjoy yourself.
+That’s what the holiday season is all about.

 TIP #9 GET ACTIVE